 What Do People Wear in New Zealand?

-Generally, athletic wear and hiking clothes are the go-to among locals!
-TFGers report that you’ll see a lot of popular activewear brands and tons of merino wool.
-You’ll also mainly see locals in comfy and practical shoes, from hiking boots to tennis shoes to flip flops.
+TFGers report that you’ll see a lot of popular activewear brands and tons of merino wool on locals, especially when out in nature.
+You’ll also mainly see locals in comfy and practical shoes, from cute sneakers to booties to flip flops.

 Helly Hansen Lilja Raincoat (Sizes XS-XL) | Away Everywhere Backpack